 - Cause Marketing: Link your good or service to an issue or social cause to resonate with your target audience.

 - Relationship Marketing: Build a relationship with your customer and enhance those existing relationships to build and improve brand loyalty.

 - Undercover Marketing: A stealth approach, where consumers aren’t aware that they’re being marketed to.

 - Word of Mouth: One of the most important marketing strategies, but a hard one.
 That’s because it relies on people giving positive impressions of your good or service, which builds sales and loyalty.

 - Internet Marketing: Create a content strategy to use the internet and other digital platforms to advertise your goods or services.

-- Transactional Marketing: Use coupons, discounts and events, which can facilitate sales and attract your target audience through promotions.
+- Transactional Marketing: Use coupons, discounts and events to facilitate sales and attract your target audience through promotions.